-Bathing only temporarily reduces the Labrador odour, and it also removes the coats natural waterproofing.
+Dog shampoo can help, but bathing only temporarily reduces the Labrador odour, and it also removes the coats natural waterproofing.
 So you should not bath your labrador in the winter if he is likely to go swimming.

 Labradors are attracted to water and mud, and preventing a labrador from swimming may be difficult for you.